-HTTPS & Subdomains
+πHTTPS & Subdomains

-Since weβre going to start using cross-subdomain authentication itβs pretty important that we can test both https://app.cal.localhost
+Since weβre going to start using cross-subdomain authentication itβs pretty important that we can test both https://app.cal.localhost and https://cal.localhost locally.
+This is a quick guide on how can we achieve this setup locally for development purposes.

 Prerequisites